AdobeXD/plugin-samples/known-issues.md

 ## General Issues

-- When TABbing between controls on the XD Start page, focus may appear to be lost.
-It isn't, and continued TABbing will refocus the editable controls.
-- Some icons may be blurry in the plugin panel.
-Be sure to include 24px, 48px, 96px, 144px, and 192px in your plugin bundle and manifest.
+- Icons may be blurry or missing in the plugin panel if you don't include the full set of 24px, 48px, 96px, 144px, and 192px sizes in your plugin bundle and manifest.
-- Some icons may be missing in the plugin panel.
-This is the case if no icons are specified in your plugin's manifest.
 - Developer/Side-loading Specific
   - Plugin menus and handlers may not be in-sync across documents during development
     - If someone modifies a plugin's files on disk while XD is running, and then opens more windows in XD, any windows that were open before reflect the old version of the plugin while windows that were opened later reflect the new version of the plugin.
 The menu bar will always reflect the old version of the plugin regardless of which window is current.